peg75/tinytetris/README.md

 comments to make it easier to read (but it's still tricky to read in certain parts).

 ### How to install curses?
-Debian/Ubuntu/Mint: sudo apt install libncurses5-dev libncursesw5-dev
+Debian users install the packages libncurses5-dev libncursesw5-dev.
-Arch/Manjaro/msys2: sudo pacman -S ncurses RHEL/CentOS: sudo yum install ncurses-devel
+Pacman and msys2 users install the package ncurses.
-Fedora: sudo dnf install ncurses-devel
+Yum and Dnf users install the package ncurses-devel.

 ### How to compile?
 Linux: Install gcc, g++, make, and curses. then run the 'make' command in the directory you copied this repo to.